pelletiermaxime/laravel-template-docker-deployer/README.md

 ### Editorconfig file

-Added simple editorconfig file with basic rules that are a good starting point if you don't have specific code reformater like phpcs or standard.
+Added simple editorconfig file with basic rules that are a good starting point if you don't have specific code reformater like phpcs or standard configured.

+### Standard

+Reformated the basic app.js and bootsrap.js to follow the Javascript Standard Style, added standard to package.json and configured it (in package.json) to accept global instances of Vue, JQuery and Lodash.

 ## How to use it